-Long Beach Resort has a total of 72 rooms designed in a unique, traditional Hoi An architectural style.
-The atmosphere is fantastic for anyone looking for a tranquil getaway, with beautiful gardens, a large pool and a calm sea just beyond.
-Lang Toi Restaurant is onsite and serves seductive cuisine, with an international menu in addition to local dishes crafted by skilled chefs.
-After a delicious meal, the Lotus Lounge is a fun place to end the night with some craft beer and dessert.
-The team will make sure that your whole stay from start to finish is all about you.
-If you’re looking to spoil yourself on a budget, this is where you should stay.
+Long Beach Resort has 72 rooms in a traditional Hoi An architectural style.
+The atmosphere is fantastic for anyone looking for a tranquil getaway, with beautiful gardens, a large pool, and a calm sea just beyond.
+The on-site Lang Toi Restaurant serves seductive cuisine, with an international menu dotted with local dishes.
+After your meal, the Lotus Lounge is a fun place to end the night with craft beer and a dessert.

-Sea Sense Resort is a four-star resort on Phu Quoc located in the north-west of the island, away from the loud noises of the city, offering you a true, secluded getaway.
-The resort is built in seven-hectares surrounded by mountains, with jungle on one side and sea shore on the other.
-There are 55 ocean-front villas that are disturbed by virtually nothing.
-Picture yourself living comfortably among green trees, colorful tropical flowers, undisturbed turquoise waters, pristine white sand, and golden sunrays.
+Sea Sense is a four-star resort in the northwest of the island, away from the city din.
+It’s hugged by mountains, with jungle on one side and sea on the other.
+There are 55 oceanfront villas that are disturbed by virtually nothing.
+Picture yourself living comfortably among green trees, colourful tropical flowers, undisturbed turquoise waters, pristine white sands and golden sun rays.
 The staff are also lovely and will treat you like family.
-Think of it more like a boutique hotel as opposed to a resort.